Claire O'Connor: Personal life

+O’Connor has two children.
+She is also a primary school teacher.

-O'Connor is the daughter of Teddy O'Connor, All-Ireland senior medal winner with Wexford in 1968.
+O'Connor is the daughter of Teddy O'Connor, All-Ireland senior medal winner with Wexford in 1968; her mother Ann also played at county level.
 Her sister, Aoife, was the senior team captain in 2010 and is married to Declan Ruth.
 Three other sisters Niamh, Ciara and Eimear - all won National League Division two medals.